Wednesday, June 12, 2013

 Those words touch me in so many ways.
 As a white woman married to a black man in the present day, it takes me back to the fact that Jamie and I were illegal (in many states) when he gave his now famous speech.
 Because of MLK, the Lovings, Rosa Parks, and so many more -- I am able to live freely and happily with my beautiful family.
 We are not only holding hands, we are married!
 His dream and more!

-How does one even begin to thank people that have paved the way?
+How does one even begin to thank people who have paved the way?
 The answer to that question is ... keep paving until it's no longer necessary.
 It's time for ALL of us to not only continue the change, but to be the change!
 For good.
 Forever.
-That is how we honor MLK and all the others that sacrificed so much for so many.
+That is how we honor MLK and all the others who sacrificed so much for so many.
 Not just today but every day.

 "Happy birthday" ... to the man, the father, the pioneer, the peacemaker.